-It’s that time of year again!
-With outdoor temperatures dropping and the holiday season upon us, you’re probably ready to start using your fireplace or outdoor fire pit again.
-Fireplaces and fire pits are perfect for creating a cozy atmosphere for family and guests to gather around during winter.
-Before you light that fire this season, here are some fireplace safety tips to make sure you keep your home and family safe.
+It’s that time of year again.
+With temperatures dropping and the holidays upon us, you’re probably ready to use your fireplace and/or outdoor fire pit again.
+Both are perfect for creating a cozy atmosphere for family & guests to gather around especially around the holidays.
+Before you light that fire, here’s some fireplace safety tips to make sure you keep your home and family safe.

 The most common fireplace fuel types found in homes today are gas (natural gas or propane), electric, pellet, and wood-burning.
 Each type of hearth requires different procedures and tests, maintenance, and cleaning to provide safe & reliable operation.
-Every fireplace manufacturer and expert agree they should all be checked and cleaned by a professional annually.
+Every fireplace manufacturer and expert agree they should ALL be checked and cleaned by a professional once a year.

-- It is never necessary to use lighter fluid in your fireplace and is very dangerous to do so!
+- It is never necessary to use lighter fluid in your fireplace!
+Doing so is quite dangerous!

 - Never burn cardboard, treated lumber, Christmas trees, newspapers, inked papers, or wax paper in your fireplace.

-The damper in your flue of chimney is designed to prevent conditioned air from escaping through your chimney when your fireplace is not being used.
-However, forgetting to open your damper when using your fireplace can be a potentially fatal mistake.
-Your flue is designed to allow an odorless gas called “carbon monoxide” to vent to the outside of your home.
-Without a means to escape, these gasses are released into your home and can make your family very sick – or worse.
+Forgetting to open your damper when using your fireplace can be a potentially fatal mistake.
+Your flue is designed to allow a poisonous gas called “carbon monoxide” to vent to the outside of your home.
+Without a means to escape, these odorless & tasteless gasses can make your family very sick or worse – much worse.

-Gas fireplace flue baffles should never be closed.
-This is especially true with fireplaces with a “standing pilot”.
+Gas fireplace flue baffles should never be closed in fireplaces with a “standing pilot”.
 Standing pilots are always on and continuously burn a small amount of gas by design.
 In other words, the flue needs to be always open to allow the gasses to escape.
 The only exception is when the fireplace will not be used for a while and the gas is turned off.

-Note: Standing pilots while common, are very inefficient since they burn gas even when the fireplace or fire pit is not in use.
-If your fireplace has a standing (always-on) pilot, consider speaking to a professional about replacing it with an electronic ignition system.
+Note: Standing pilots, while common, are inefficient since they burn gas even when the fireplace or pit is not in use.
+If your fireplace has a standing (always-on) pilot, consider speaking to a professional about replacing it with an electronic ignition.

 Keep Your Fireplace Clean

 Gas Fireplaces require annual cleaning to ensure proper operation of built-in safety features and components.
 It’s not uncommon to find fireplaces that won’t light or stay lit when they are dirty.
-These issues are often caused by carbon build-up on ignition systems, safety components and burner assemblies.
+These issues are often caused by carbon build-up on ignition systems, safety components, and burner assemblies.
 While gas fireplaces burn cleaner than wood fireplaces, they still require professional cleaning every year according to all hearth manufacturers.

-Wood fireplaces require more in-depth chimney cleaning on a regular basis than other types of fireplaces.
-This is because unburned wood remnants called creosote stick to the chimney walls over time.
-Creosote is combustible and highly flammable and is the most common cause of chimney fires.
-If you’re unsure if your chimney has excessive creosote buildup, it’s a good idea to have it inspected by a professional chimney sweep (chimney cleaner).
+Wood fireplaces require an even more in-depth chimney cleaning on a regular basis than other types.
+This is a result of the creosote buildup discussed above.
+If you’re unsure if your chimney has excessive creosote buildup, have it inspected by a professional chimney sweep (chimney cleaner).

-Just like trends in flooring, cabinets, and even paint colors change over time, fireplace styles and features have changed significantly over the years.
-If your home was built more than 5-years ago, chances are your fireplace has an older “look”.
+Just like trends in flooring, cabinets, and paint colors change over time, fireplace styles and features change over the years.
+If you live in an older home or tract home, chances are your fireplace has a ‘basic’ look to it.

-In the eighties and nineties polished brass and big mantles were all the rage.
+In the 80’s and 90’s, polished brass and built-in mantles were all the rage.
 In the 2000’s we saw oak log sets, glass bifold doors, and lots of ornate inserts.
-Today the trend seems to be a more modern, simplistic, “clean” look.
+Today the trend seems to be a more modern, simplistic, sleek look.

-Many cities have banned the installation of wood-burning fireplaces in newer homes so we’re seeing more natural gas and propane fireplaces than ever before.
+Many cities have banned wood-burning fireplaces in new homes so we’re seeing more natural gas and electric fireplaces than ever.
 For existing gas fireplaces, the upgrade possibilities are usually only limited by your imagination and budget.
 Rather than the mantle and fireplace surround being the focal point, nowadays it’s what’s inside the fireplace that’s being remodeled.

 Modern Gas Logs Are Hot!